MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Move-ItemProperty.md

 ## NOTES

-- The names of the **Path**, **Destination**, and **Name** parameters are optional.
-If you omit the parameter names, the unnamed parameter values must appear in this order: Path, Destination, and Name.
-If you include the parameter names, the parameters can appear in any order.

-- You can also refer to this cmdlet by its built-in alias, "mp".
-For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).

-- This cmdlet is designed to work with the data exposed by any provider.
+This cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PSProvider`.
 For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).

 ## RELATED LINKS